 Our services start on time and usually begin with worship music.
 All of the lyrics are displayed on screens.
 Many people will stand while they sing, but you are not required to stand or to sing.
 In fact, if you prefer to just observe or remain seated, that's fine with us.
 You might observe a baptism, a new member joining the church, or a person being commissioned to serve in ministry to others.
 We will usually take a minute to share important announcements, and we will collect an offering during the service.
 You are not obligated to give, and you will not be pressured to make a donation.

 Every worship service includes a sermon preached by a live speaker, usually one of our pastors.
 The message will often focus on a passage of scripture and how it relates to our lives today.
 Every sermon is designed to be understandable, creative, challenging, biblical, and helpful.
 Sermons are developed by the Teaching Team, which is made up of Grace Church's pastors and other gifted communicators from all of our campuses, who meet together every week.
 Sermons will last between 25-35 minutes during typical worship services.

 The sermon often concludes with an invitation to pray or respond in a different way.
 During this time, we sing another song or two, and you might observe people coming forward to kneel and pray at the altar rail.
 We never pressure or manipulate people to respond in a certain way; we simply provide space for people to connect with God.

 A pastor or worship leader will end the service with a prayer or blessing.
-After the service, there are always volunteers and pastors available by the Starting Point sign and at the Welcome Center to answer questions and help you get connected.
+After the service, there are always volunteers and pastors available at Guest Services in the lobby to answer questions and help you get connected.